zenaro147/NeoGB-Printer/README.md

 First of all, rename the `config.h.txt` to just `config.h` to import the pinout settings

 This code has been created for a "DOIT ESP32 DEVKIT V1" [ESP32 based board](https://github.com/espressif/arduino-esp32/).
 All my tests was executed using [this chinese board](https://a.aliexpress.com/_mOCHLMT).
 You can use any other board available in the market.
 Just make sure of few points:\
-* The number of pins available in the board doesn't matter (Could be with 30 pins, 36 pins, 38 pins, whatever)
+* The number of total pins available in the board doesn't matter (Could be with 30 pins, 36 pins, 38 pins, whatever)
 * It's a Dual Core module (some ESP32 modules are single core, like the ESP32-S2 and ESP32-C3)
 * Have, at least, 2 SPI pins gourps [like this example](https://4.bp.blogspot.com/-nGLtB2nUrDg/Wp6DQbzcJMI/AAAAAAAABq0/A6Z46p0SQSEdERWocWL94oUmeATMQre4wCLcBGAs/s1600/3.png) (normally it's called HSPI and VSPI, or sometimes have one called SPI and the other called VSPI or HSPI), make sure to check the pinout before buy one;